klgallagher/klgallagher.github.io/_pages/cv.md

 {% include base_path %}

-Consider this page the "sparknotes" version of my CV.
-Please see my [complete CV](https://github.com/klgallagher/klgallagher.github.io/files/KLG_CV_2022.pdf) for more details
+This page is the "sparknotes" version of my CV.
+Please see my [complete CV](https://github.com/klgallagher/klgallagher.github.io/files/9569686/KLG_CV_2022.pdf) for more details.

 Education
 ======